 Early Notables of the Mewy family (pre 1700)

 Migration of the Mewy family

-made the far away New World an attractive prospect.
-On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
-Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
-Analysis of immigration records indicates that some of the first North American immigrants bore the name Mewy or a variant listed above: Jeremy, Dorothy, and William Mew, who arrived in Barbados in 1654; Carolina Mewes settled in Texas in 1854.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
+Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
+Among early immigrants bearing the name Mewy or a variant listed above were: Jeremy, Dorothy, and William Mew, who arrived in Barbados in 1654; Carolina Mewes settled in Texas in 1854.
 In Newfoundland, John Mew was a merchant of St. John's in 1805..